danielbr/Business--Shipping/trunk/shipping/doc/README.txt

     See the TODO file for a comprehensive list of known bugs.

 CREDITS
-    See the CREDITS file.
+    Many people have contributed to this module, please see the CREDITS file.

 AUTHOR
     Dan Browning <db@kavod.com>, Kavod Technologies, <http://www.kavod.com>.

 COPYRIGHT AND LICENCE
-    Copyright (c) 2003-2004 Kavod Technologies, Dan Browning.
+    Copyright (c) 2003-2005 Daniel Browning <db@kavod.com>.
 All rights reserved.
 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
 See LICENSE for more info.